dotnet/designs/accepted/2020/platform-checks/platform-checks.md

 * Modelling partially portable APIs (that is APIs are applicable to more than one platform but not all platforms).
-Those should be modeled as capability APIs, as as `RuntimeInformation.IsDynamicCodeSupported` for ref emit.
+Those should be modeled as capability APIs, as as `RuntimeFeature.IsDynamicCodeSupported` for ref emit.
 This would be a separate analyzer.
 * Shipping the platform-specific analyzer and/or annotations out-of-band.